 The functional currency of the Company's foreign subsidiaries is the local currency.
 The translation of the subsidiary's financial statements into U.S. dollars is performed for balance sheet accounts using exchange rates in effect at the balance sheet date and for revenue and expense accounts using an average exchange rate during the period.
 The resulting translation adjustments are recognized in accumulated other comprehensive income, a separate component of stockholders' equity.
-Realized foreign currency transaction gains and losses for 2011 are included in losses from discontinued operations and for 2012 and 2013 are included in interest expense and other expense (income), net in the consolidated statements of operations.
+Realized foreign currency transaction gains and losses for 2012, 2013 and 2014 are included in interest expense and other expense (income), net in the consolidated statements of operations.